cohenoa-lab/cohenoa-lab.github.io/_pages/teaching.md

   - Lecturer, "Introduction to Data Science" (Winter 2019, Winter 2020, Spring 2022, Winter 2023)
   - Lecturer, "Computational Biology": a new course that I designed for undergraduate and graduate students (Winter 2012-2023)
   - Lecturer, "Introduction to Programming" for non CS students (Spring 2020-2022)
+  - Teaching Python for the lecturers in the college (Winter 2023)